 There are several apps you can use to capture all your to do items and then organize and sort them by project.

-Here is a selection to choose from:
+I rely heavily on Evernote for this but here is a selection of more to choose from:

-Whether you use an app or a simple notebook - you must follow this rule -
+Whether you use an app or a simple notebook – you must follow this rule:

 Your chosen Master To Do List location should be the ONE place that you use to collect all your to do items on a daily basis.